aquaticus/nexus433/README.md

 ## Supported boards

 Any board that can run **Linux** with block device gpiod I/O driver can be used.
-That means any board with modern version of Linux is supported.
+That means any board with a modern version of Linux is supported.
 Specifically:
 * **Orange Pi** running Armbian version 5.x.
 All boards.
 * **Raspberry Pi** running Raspbian.
 All boards.
 * Any board running **Armbian 5.x**.